 Generally, the one-piece is now the most recommended type of toilet.
-If your budget can afford it, it's the one you should go for--if only for the ease of cleaning.
+If your budget can afford it, it's the one you should go for.

 One-piece toilets are more suited to contemporary and modern styles, but since different models exist, you can get a more traditional look even without the separate tank.

 Functionally, high-tank toilets work the same way as two-piece toilets.
 The difference is that the tank is set up much higher on the wall, revealing the plumbing between the seat and the tank.